thisismyrobot/balancing-robot/README.md

 # Balancing robot

-Using a BetaFlight-equipped flight controller to give the orientation and an Arduino Nano for control.
+Using a BetaFlight-equipped flight controller (and later on an MPU6050) to give the orientation and an Arduino Nano for control.

 End goal is the Wheelie Boy from The Peripheral.